krisp/BatteryTimer/README.md

 Voltage drop detection:
-  The current voltage is added to an array used to compute the running median voltage when the system is in OFF_WAIT.
+  The current voltage is added to an array used to compute the running median voltage when the system is in delayed off state.
 The median voltage is multiplied by VDROP_PCT and compared to the current voltage reading.
 If the current voltage reading is less than VDROP_PCT*median_voltage, the off timer is reset and the controlled device will remain powered on for another OFF_WAIT seconds.
 </pre>